National Assembly (Thailand): Parliament House

 Parliament House was first used on 19 September 1974.
 The Ananta Samakhom Throne Hall became a national historic building and was returned to the king as part of Dusit Palace.
 From then on Parliament House became the primary building used for the National Assembly.
 Only the state opening ceremony is now held in the Throne Hall.

 On 29 July 2008, the National Assembly appropriated new funds to construct a new and grander Parliament House.
 As of December 2008, a site belonging to the Royal Thai Army was identified as the site of a new complex, but no further action has been taken.

-In 2013, the National Assembly confirmed that the National Assembly will move to new Parliament House in the named of Sappaya-Sapasathan.
+In 2013, the National Assembly confirmed that it would be moved to the new Parliament House, Sappaya-Sapasathan.

 History

 Establishment

 Prior to 1932, the Kingdom of Siam did not possess a legislature, as all legislative powers were vested in the person of the monarch.
-This had been the case since the foundation of the Sukhothai Kingdom in the 12th century, as the king was seen as a “Dharmaraja” or "king who rules in accordance with Dharma" (the Buddhist law of righteousness).
+This had been the case since the foundation of the Sukhothai Kingdom in the 12th century, as the king was seen as a "Dharmaraja" or "king who rules in accordance with Dharma" (the Buddhist law of righteousness).
 However, on 24 June 1932 a group of civilians and military officers, calling themselves the Khana Ratsadon (or People's Party) carried out a bloodless revolution, in which the 150 years of absolute rule of the House of Chakri was ended.
 In its stead the group advocated a constitutional monarchy with an elected legislature.

-The "Draft Constitution" of 1932 signed by King Prajadhipok, created Thailand’s first legislature, a People’s Assembly with 70 appointed members.
+The "Draft Constitution" of 1932 signed by King Prajadhipok, created Thailand's first legislature, a People's Assembly with 70 appointed members.
 The Assembly met for the first time on 28 June 1932, in the Ananda Samakhom Throne Hall.
 The Khana Ratsadon decided that the people were not yet ready for an elected assembly, then later changed their minds.
 By the time the "permanent" constitution came into force in December of that year, elections were scheduled for 15 November 1933.
 The new constitution changed the composition of the Assembly to 78 directly elected and 78 appointed (by the Khana Ratsadon), together totalling 156 members.